X

 Heart-related chest pain

-Chest pain is often associated with heart disease.
-But many people with heart disease say they have a mild discomfort that they wouldn't really call pain.
-Chest discomfort due to a heart attack or another heart problem may feel like:
+Chest pain is often related to heart disease.
+Chest pain symptoms due to a heart attack or another heart condition may include:

-• Pressure, fullness, burning or tightness in the chest.
+• Pressure, tightness, pain, squeezing or aching in the chest.

-• Crushing or searing pain that spreads to the back, neck, jaw, shoulders, and one or both arms.
+• Pain that spreads to the shoulder, arm, back, neck, jaw, teeth or upper belly.

 • Shortness of breath.